 Auto-Suggest Coding Guide

 New to qualcode.ai?
 Auto-suggest is optional.
 You can always create coding guides manually or use existing ones.
-Auto-suggest is a tool to help you get started faster.
+Auto-suggest eliminates the blank-page problem: when category discovery is the hardest part, it delivers a structured, confidence-rated starting codebook in minutes.

 How It Works

-Auto-suggest uses qualcode.ai's dual-rater methodology to analyze your survey responses and identify common themes:
+Auto-suggest uses a three-AI workflow to analyze your survey responses and identify common themes:

 Why Two AIs?